Faculty of Chemistry and Earth SciencesGeoarchaeology – Master

 - C: Course selection for Master’s students with a Bachelor’s degree with a 50% weighting in pre- and protohistory or an equivalent qualification in archaeology, and a 50% weighting in geography and/or earth sciences.

 In the first and second semester, students receive an introduction to the new subject areas.
 They subsequently gain advanced knowledge and specialise via the selection of compulsory elective modules.
-Parallel to this, students gain further knowledge about the topics covered at Bachelor’s level.
-Following initial instruction on relevant methods, students work within an interdisciplinary “research group” on a current research topic.
+Parallel to this, students gain deeper knowledge about the topics covered at Bachelor’s level.
+As a backbone during the masters program, students work within an interdisciplinary “research group” on a current research topic.

-Because Geoarchaeology involves research and analysis in the field, archaeological training excavations, practice field work, as well as work in the laboratory form a key part of the academic programme.
+Because Geoarchaeology involves research and analysis in the field, archaeological training excavations, practice field work, as well as work in the laboratory, hands-on experience forms a key part of the academic programme.
 In addition to compulsory course elements, students may also participate in additional lectures and courses in this area.
 This widens the students’ field of experience and their horizons and is therefore strongly recommended.